raffareis/xmacna_misc/flowise_story.md

 ## **Introduction**

-Welcome to **Xmacna.ai**, a platform dedicated to facilitating the transition of businesses into an AI-centric perspective.
+We are **Xmacna.ai**, a platform dedicated to facilitating the transition of businesses into an AI-centric perspective.
 Our roots trace back to **Plataforma Redigir**, a B2B EdTech company that aids schools in teaching writing skills to children.

 ## **The Challenge**